 A hospital physician violated a simple patient safety rule - he didn't get all of the available information before he discharged his patient.

-But the doctor, a specialist, didn't calculate - or otherwise check - the gestational age of the baby she was carrying.
-Instead, he used a sloppy, handwritten notation of the gestational age for his high risk obstetrical patient that he or a resident had written in the patient's chart when she came it.
+These types of determinations can only be made by an experienced physician.
+There is no way the patient would have know this on her own.
+But the doctor, a specialist, didn't calculate or otherwise check the gestational age of the baby she was carrying.
+Instead, he used a sloppy, handwritten notation of the gestational age for his high-risk obstetrical patient that he or a resident had written in the patient's chart when she came in.
 And he guessed wrong.